2016: Obama's America: Development, production and promotion

-In March 2013, D'Souza, Sullivan and Molen announced their follow-up film, America (2014).

 Release

 Box office

-The film opened in July 2012 on a single screen in Houston, Texas, grossing almost $32,000 during its first weekend.
+2016: Obama's America opened in July 2012 on a single screen in Houston, Texas, grossing almost $32,000 during its first weekend.
 In August, the film was expanded to 169, then 1,091, theaters nationwide, following the limited release to 61 theaters over the previous month.
 ABC News declared the film to be a "box office hit."
 During its first wide opening weekend, August 24 through the 26th, the film earned an estimated $6.5 million.
 According to Box Office Mojo, the film grossed a total of $33.4 million domestically, making it – at the time of its release – the fifth highest domestic grossing documentary and the second highest domestic grossing political documentary in the United States since 1982.

 The revenues saw a drop of 53% during the week prior to September 24, 2012, which the filmmakers attributed to a false rumor that circulated on the web indicating the film would be broadcast on FOX, as well as a pirated version which was posted on YouTube.

 On October 16, the film was released on DVD.

 Bloomberg Businessweek reported that the financial success of the film had "raised expectations for a flood of reactionary, election-season movies" to be released for "a vast, conservative-minded bloc of moviegoers, whom producers, filmmakers, and studios are racing to reach before they stream into voting booths on Nov.
 6."